r-narayanan4/r-narayanan4/README.md

 # 💫 About Me:
-🔧 **Currently Working On:**
-Enhancing DevOps practices at Buildbot Technologies, emphasizing automation using Ansible, Jenkins, Docker, Kubernetes, and AWS.

 🤝 **Looking to Collaborate On:**
 Exciting projects in DevOps and cloud-native tech, especially those involving automating deployment pipelines, optimizing Kubernetes, or building resilient infrastructure.
 Let's innovate together!